News

 Frequently asked questions

-- by calling the Call Center at (044) 334-64-18, Monday through Friday, from 08:00 to 16:30.
+- by calling the Call Center (044) 334-64-18 Monday to Friday, from 08:00 to 16:30.

-- in person at the Institute’s registration desk (Outpatient and Polyclinic Department) from Monday to Friday, from 08:00 to 16:00 (Kyiv, 33/43 Yulia Zdanovska Street).
+- in person at the Institute’s reception (outpatient department) Monday to Friday, from 08:00 to 16:00 (Kyiv, 33/43 Yuliia Zdanovska Street)

 - Passport or another identity document.